 3D rendering allows you to create renders of projects that are currently unavailable physically.
 Apart from being economical and convenient, 3D rendering allows you to study the design beforehand and understand how it would most likely look like in real life.

 Simulations can also be done using 3D rendering.
 Today’s 3D models can be animated, allowing designers to understand the limitations of their vision.
-Through 360 degree walkthroughs of the space, building designs can be simulated to find out the most efficient arrangement of rooms and see what they will look like without having to move away from your computer screen.
+Through 360 degree walkthroughs, panorama & virtual reality of the space, building designs can be simulated to find out the most efficient arrangement of rooms and see what they will look like without having to move away from your computer screen.

 Image credits: Pinterest.com